team3cord/PCS-JS-immersion/notes/concept-notes.md

 * 'use strict';  => Strict mode can be declared on a per file basis or a per function basis or in the node interpreter by node --use_strict => as a node executable use #! /usr/bin/env/ node --use_strict

 ---
+* Closure => when a variable is accessed from outside the functions  (using a global var always creates a closure variable hoisting)

 * Closure/Scope =>  returning a function that is declared in another scope =>
 > function counter(){